Instagram Tips & Strategies

 Final Thoughts

-Getting feedback isn't a one-time task, it's an ongoing conversation with your audience.
-By actively building systems to gather input before you post and learning to interpret the direct and indirect feedback you receive after, you transform your content creation from a guessing game into a predictable process for growth.
+Getting feedback is an ongoing audience conversation.
+By building systems to gather input before posting, and interpreting feedback after, you transform content creation into a predictable growth process.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.